LPaletto/HiLA/README.md

 python USP_benchmarking.py --dataset='AmazonHTC'
 ```

-This time the USP computation will show the results from our paper.
+This time the USP computation will show the results computed using the new taxonomy, which will match the results in [to be added].

 ### (Optional) Compute the metrics for the chosen dataset